ashapadmashettinu/JobTracker/README.md

-# This a MERN Stack application used for applying jobs and tracking them in a Jira like dashboard.
+# This is a MERN Stack job application tracking application with a Jira-like dashboard.
-When searching for a job, applicants apply to multiple companies at once, and tracking their applications can be a hassle.
-A job tracker is a recruitment platform that allows employers and candidates to post job openings and apply for jobs all at the same time.
-Job seekers can also track their applications using Job Tracker.
-This website has rich features like job searching, applying for jobs, receiving confirmation emails after applicants submitting the job applications, an online dashboard for tracking jobs, posting new jobs, etc.
+ When searching for a job, it can be challenging to keep track of multiple applications.
+Job Tracker is a recruitment platform that simplifies the process by allowing both employers and job seekers to post openings and apply for jobs all in one place.
+Job Tracker also provides job seekers with an online dashboard to track their applications.
+The website offers numerous features, including job searching, applying for jobs, receiving confirmation emails, and posting new jobs.

-Front-end code is in web-app and backend/apis is in server folder.
+The front-end code is located in the web-app folder, while the back-end APIs are in the server folder.

-# Instructions to run the code
+# To run the code, follow these instructions:
     npm install && npm run server && npm run client create .env file in server folder and have TOKEN_KEY="somekey" Check README file of web-app and server